garrettharlow-hue/DNSC_3288_Future_Sales_Project/README.md

       - Test Data:

   **Plots**
-  - Plots that are included in the repository:
-  - Distribution of item_cnt_month before and after clipping
-  - RMSE versus boosting round (LightGBM evaluation log)
-  - Feature importance plot from LightGBM (gain or split importance)
-  - Example time series for a single shop item pair (actual versus preidcted on validation month)
+  - **Plots that are included in the repository:** Distribution of item_cnt_month before and after clipping, RMSE versus boosting round (LightGBM evaluation log), Feature importance plot from LightGBM (gain or split importance), Example time series for a single shop item pair (actual versus preidcted on validation month)

 **Ethical Considerations**